 What parents should know about RSV

-Cold and flu season can often include a spike in that other respiratory illness that may bring concern, RSV.
-But this year, there will be extra protection for people at high risk.
+Cold and flu season can often include a spike in that other respiratory illness that may bring concern, such as RSV1 — or respiratory syncytial virus.
+But now, there is extra protection for people at high risk.

-The Centers for Disease Control and Prevention (CDC) recommended a new RSV vaccine for those 60 and older, as well as another option, a monoclonal antibody injection called Beyfortus, to help protect babies and toddlers up to 2 years old.
+The Centers for Disease Control and Prevention (CDC) recommends an RSV vaccination2 for those 60 and older, as well as a monoclonal antibody injection3 called Beyfortus, to help protect babies and toddlers up to 2 years old.

-RSV, or respiratory syncytial virus, can include symptoms similar to a common cold.
+RSV can include symptoms similar to a common cold.
 However, the virus can develop into something more serious.
-RSV can infect people of all ages but is most severe for older adults and young children.
-The CDC states RSV causes approximately 60,000–160,000 hospitalizations in older adults and an estimated 58,000-80,000 hospitalizations of children younger than 5.
-Given that there is not good antiviral treatment for a serious RSV infection, the best course is through prevention.
-This year we have that option with vaccines for adults and the monoclonal antibody for babies.
+RSV can infect people of all ages but is most severe for older adults and young children.4 The CDC states RSV causes up to 150,000 hospitalizations5 in older adults and up to 80,000 hospitalizations6 of children younger than 5.
+Given that there is not a good antiviral treatment for a serious RSV infection, the best course is through prevention.

 Symptoms